Jear-Bear/Jear-Bear/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=jear-bear)

-# Jared Perlmutter

-こんにちは! 👋 I'm Jared, a passionate programmer with a strong interest in big-data, IoT, and emerging technologies.
+こんにちは!
+I'm Jared Perlmutter, a passionate programmer with a strong interest in big-data, IoT, and emerging technologies.
 I thrive on exploring how technology can shape the future and love working on projects that challenge my skills and creativity.

 ## Skills & Tech Stack